 Before you decide to quit your job and change careers on a whim, make sure you have everything set in place.
 You don’t want to make such a drastic life change without fully thinking it through.
 Things to keep in mind include:

 Important Things to Keep in Mind Before Changing Your Education Career

-Writing an academic resume will be top-priority if you are staying in the education sector but seeking a new role and employer.
+Writing an academic resume will be a top priority if you stay in the education sector but seek a new role and employer.

 “I’ve learned that making a ‘living’ is not the same thing as ‘making a life’.” ― Maya Angelou